-A managing spouse may generally continue to enter into transactions and run the community business without the need for spousal consent.
-However, the managing spouse must provide advanced written notice of any transaction affecting (e.g. encumbering, selling, leasing, transferring) “all or substantially all of the personal property” in the community business.
-The managing spouse may also be required to provide advanced written notice of any discovered “income-producing opportunity” which is “outside [of] the ordinary course of business” to the non-managing spouse.
+A managing spouse may run the community business without the need for spousal consent.
+However, the managing spouse must provide advanced written notice of any transaction (e.g. encumbering, selling, leasing, transferring) affecting "or substantially all of the personal property” in the community business.
+The managing spouse may also need to provide advanced written notice of any “income-producing opportunity” which is “outside [of] the ordinary course of business” to the non-managing spouse.

 Fiduciary Duty of Management and Control During Divorce Proceedings

 The need for spousal consents stem from the parties’ fiduciary duties.
 Spouses owe each other a fiduciary duty “as to the management and control of community property.”
 This fiduciary duty requires a spouse to deal fairly and in good faith in managing both the community property and the other spouse’s separate property.
 The duty explicitly includes “refraining from engaging in grossly negligent or reckless conduct, intentional misconduct, or knowing violation of the law.”

 The duty of management and control is ongoing in divorce proceedings and continues past the date of separation until the date of the distribution of the community asset or liability in question.

 The Family Code specifically governs spousal management and control of community property.
 The statutes generally provide for equal management and control of community property, however, the statute carves out an exception for a spouse who is operating or managing a business which is all or substantially all community personal property.
 If a spouse has “primary” management of the community property business:

 “the managing spouse may act alone in all transactions but shall give prior written notice to the other spouse of any sale, lease, exchange, encumbrance, or other disposition of all or substantially all of the personal property used in the operation of the business . . . whether or not title to that property is held in the name of only one spouse.”